 What to Expect on a White Desert Safari

-The piece de resistance of a White Desert tour is exploring an enchanted landscape littered with snow white rock formations resembling giant mushrooms, prehistoric birds, camels and pharaohs.
-These surreal shapes take on ever changing hues as the desert sun moves across the horizon and will live in your mind long after the safari is over.
+The highlight of a White Desert tour is exploring the enchanted landscape of snow white rock formations resembling giant mushrooms, prehistoric birds, camels and pharaohs.
+These surreal shapes take on ever- changing hues as the desert sun moves across the horizon and they will live in your mind long after the safari is over.

 While the park is synonymous with its famous white formations, off-road tours often include several other wonderful spots.
 One of my favourites is the Agabat area, meaning “wonders”.
 Its bizarre inselbergs and white cliffs spring from an endless expanse of sand and glow golden in the late day sun.
 A hit with my son, Crystal Mountain is a seemingly insignificant rock outcropping except for openings that reveal brilliant quartz crystals.

-The scenery on a White Desert Safari is amazing, but the experience of camping in a place so remote, so quiet, so far from the bustle of modern life is truly extraordinary.
+The scenery on a White Desert Safari is amazing, and the experience of camping in a place so remote, so quiet, so far from the bustle of modern life is extraordinary.